Can You Fully Recover From an Eating Disorder?

 Normal eating should be as emotionally charged as doing the laundry.

 Yes, it is nice to have clean clothes.
 But getting behind on laundry doesn’t alter your value as a person.
-And if you over or under-load the washing machine, you don’t beat yourself up— you just try and load it correctly next time.
+And if you over or under-load the washing machine, you don’t beat yourself up— you just try again next time.

 I know how to get you there.